 Are The Shareholders Of The Professional Medical Corporation Liable For The Debts And Obligations Of The Corporation?

-Generally, a shareholder of the professional medical corporation are not liable for the debts and obligations of the corporation, unless the shareholder:
+Generally, a shareholder of the professional medical corporation is not liable for the debts and obligations of the corporation, unless the shareholder:

 - Personally guarantees a debt or obligation,